team-telnyx/telnyx-meet/README.md

 Head to [telnyx.com/sign-up](https://telnyx.com/sign-up) to sign up for your free Telnyx account.

-It’ll give you access to our Mission Control Portal where you can set up and manage your API KEY, and more.
+Once signed up you will have access to Telnyx Portal, where you can set up and manage your API KEY, and more.

 ## Step 2: Create an API KEY